Horizon Oil Sands

 The Horizon Oil Sands include a surface oil sands mining and bitumen extraction plant, complimented by on-site bitumen upgrading with associated infrastructure to produce high quality SCO.
 Canadian Natural holds extensive leases that are estimated to contain approximately 14.3 billion barrels of bitumen initially in place (BIIP), with best estimate contingent resources other than reserves of 3.0 billion barrels of bitumen and 2.9 billion barrels of proved and probable SCO reserves.
 The Horizon Oil Sands are located on these leases just north of Fort McMurray, Alberta in the Athabasca region.
 Due to the massive resource base, the mine and plant facilities are expected to produce for decades to come without production declines normally associated with crude oil production.

-The expansions to the Horizon Oil Sands have been broken into five categories.
-Going forward, Canadian Natural wants to avoid the “mega-project” approach to development and feel that breaking the overall expansion into smaller, more manageable pieces will lead to enhanced project and cost control.
-Tranche 1 of the expansion was completed during 2007.
-This tranche included engineering and design specifications for greater production capacity, the setting of additional coker foundations, other supporting infrastructure, and the procurement of long lead equipment such as coke drums, reactors and mobile equipment.
-Future expansion has been re-profiled into five categories as follows:
+The expansions to the Horizon Oil Sands have been broken into five categories, in adopting this strategy and breaking the overall expansion into smaller, more manageable pieces CNRL believes that this will lead to enhanced project and cost control.
+Phase 1 of the expansion was completed during 2007.
+This Phase included engineering and design specifications for greater production capacity, the setting of additional coker foundations, other supporting infrastructure, and the procurement of long lead equipment such as coke drums, reactors and mobile equipment.
+The current expansion has been re-profiled into five categories as follows:

 We will see incremental production gains throughout the completion of future expansion and debottlenecking, with targeted full facility capacity of approximately 250,000 bbl/d.
-Further phases of expansion will bring the ultimate capacity to 500,000 bbl/d.
+Further phases of expansion could potentially bring the ultimate capacity to 500,000 bbl/d.